Main navigation

 Investment Banking (FIN:4330)

 How investment banks fill critical roles in maintaining well-functioning financial markets and provide access to capital and strategic advice to companies and governments; recent global financial crisis; how banker's role as intermediary between companies and markets adds value and creates conflicts and risk.
-Prerequisites: FIN:3100 and FIN:3300 and FIN:3000.
+Prerequisites: FIN:3300 and FIN:3000.
 (3 s.h.)

 Wealth Management (FIN:4340)